 What Is the Unsafe Condition Presented in This AD?

-(d) This AD is the result of numerous reports of fuel regulator shutoff valves Start Printed Page 11591leaking fuel.
+(d) This AD is the result of numerous reports of fuel regulator shutoff valves leaking fuel.
 We are issuing this AD to prevent failure of the fuel regulator shutoff valve, which could result in fuel leakage in aircraft with these combustion heaters.
 This failure could result in an aircraft fire.

 What Must I Do To Address This Problem?